English Language and Literature

 It is valuable for students majoring in English to have both a detailed understanding of major poets who have written in English and some acquaintance with the classics of American and world anglophone literature.
 All majors are accordingly required to take three of the four foundational courses from ENGL 125, 126, 127, 128.
 Prospective English majors are strongly encouraged to complete these requirements by the end of the sophomore year.
 Those who have not enrolled in the Directed Studies program should also consider taking both ENGL 129 and 130, foundational courses in the European literary tradition.
 A student may count up to five introductory courses toward the major.

 If, due to a late change of major or other circumstance, it is impossible to take three foundational courses, students may satisfy the requirements of the major by substituting for one foundational course (1) DRST 001 and 002, (2) ENGL 129 and 130, or (3) two advanced courses that deal substantially and intensively with similar material.
-Courses that deal with more than one writer are acceptable for this purpose, but substitute courses in Shakespeare must concern his poetry and not his plays.
+Courses that deal with more than one writer are acceptable for this purpose.
 Substitute courses for the foundational requirement may also count toward the historical distribution requirements.
 All substitutions require permission from the DUS.

 Requirements of the Major

-The major for the Class of 2020 and subsequent classes At least twelve courses are required for the major, plus the senior requirement.
+At least fourteen courses are required for the major, including the senior requirement.
 Each student, in consultation with a departmental faculty adviser, bears the responsibility for designing a coherent program, which must include the following elements:

 Each student must take: (1) three foundational courses chosen from ENGL 125, 126, 127, and 128; (2) at least one advanced course (numbered 131 or higher) in each of the following four historical periods, as indicated in the course listings: Medieval, Renaissance, 18th/19th Century, 20th/21st Century; (3) at least one seminar in both the junior and the senior years.